stasov/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 </p></details>

 ### Important
-As a single AWS account is used by many individuals various API limits might be reached during the excercise.
+As a single AWS account is used by many individuals, various API limits might be reached during the exercise.
-For example when building the Amazon Lex Bot, you might encounter:
+For example when building the Amazon Lex Bot, you might encounter the following error:
 “The rate of requests exceeds the throughput limit.
 Retry the request.”
 Please simply wait 10 seconds and try again.